Ghost (Marvel Comics): "Dark Reign"

 During the "Dark Reign" storyline, Ghost seems to have become more unhinged and reclusive; however, as Ms. Marvel mentions "He smells...
 Badly."
 And The Ghost himself shows signs of increasing obsessiveness.
 With the Thunderbolts officially disbanded, Norman Osborn recruits Ghost for his new Thunderbolts, now a black ops team under Osborn's direct control.

 Ghost helps Osborn take control of Air Force One with the Goblin (actually new Thunderbolts member Headsman), Doc Samson, and the new president aboard.
 As part of Osborn's plan, the Ghost phases Samson out of the plane, and drops him from the sky.
 Osborn calls for the Ghost to come to Stark Tower, where he unlocks a vault containing Iron Man's old armors.
-Ghost later reveals to the Black Widow (actually Natasha Romanoff in disguise) that when Osborn is king of the corporate world, he'll act as "a virus" to bring it down from the inside.
-He explains he wants to inform Yelena's real boss, Nick Fury.
-Widow was eventually exposed as Natalia Romanova, who was in fact Nick Fury's undercover agent, and who was attempting to make sure Songbird stayed alive.
+Ghost later reveals to the Black Widow (actually Natasha Romanoff in disguise) that when Osborn is king of the corporate world, he will act as "a virus" to bring it down from the inside.
+Widow was eventually exposed as Natalia Romanova, who was working undercover for Nick Fury and was attempting to make sure Songbird stayed alive.
 Paladin, Ghost and Headsman purposely turned on the other Thunderbolts in order for the two heroines to escape.
 However, Ghost insisted that they stay in the Thunderbolts, for they all have their own agendas.
-He uses electro-convulsive shock in order to make Scourge and Mister X forget about the betrayal.
-At the end of the Dark Reign arc, Ghost betrayed Osborn by sending a data package he had collected to whatever heroes could receive it, warning them of Osborn's plans to capture Odin's magical weapon, Gungnir.
+He uses an electro-convulsive shock to make Scourge and Mister X forget about the betrayal.
+At the end of the Dark Reign arc, Ghost betrayed Osborn by sending a data package he had collected to whatever heroes could receive it, warning them of Osborn's plans to capture Odin's spear, Gungnir.
 Aware of the emergency, Quicksilver crossed the Atlantic Ocean and crushed Mister X (who wielded the weapon at the time) in combat, retrieving it.